GiovanniArcudi/Programming-I-Coursework/README.md

         To finish, I updated the toString() method in School and Subject, taking into account that the Subjects now have a new property that has to be printed out.

-### 1.2 - MULTIPLE COURSES HANDLING FOR INSTRUCTORS AND STUDENTS:
+### 1.2 - Multiple courses handling for Instructors and Students:
 Because I enjoyed working with the input handling from the configuration file, I decided to also implement the second of the proposed Extensions.
-    Instructors are now able to teach more than one course in a day (up to a certain limit) and the students can enrol in more than on course at a time (up to a certain limit).
+Instructors are now able to teach more than one course in a day (up to a certain limit) and the students can enrol in more than one course at a time (up to a certain limit).

      1.2.1 - Modify the way the Configuration File is read by SimulationUtility To implement this idea I firstly have added to the SimulationUtility's schoolCreator(String properties) the functionality of reading properties strings with one or two extra properties.